MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## The Microsoft Edge for Business user experience

 Configuring and activating the user experience is straight forward and easy to do.
 First, the user opens Microsoft Edge on a work device to launch Microsoft Edge for Business.
 The next step is to enable the personal browser window in the profile flyout.
-After this one-time setup the user can start browsing as normal.
+After this one-time setup, the user can start browsing as normal.
 Work related sites such as sites that need a user's work login and Microsoft 365 apps and services, automatically open in the work browser window.
 A growing set of popular sites will automatically open in the personal browser window.

 ### Enable personal browsing for users